Problems With Traditional Performance Management (3/3)

 Employee turnover would cost this organization $840,000 every year.

-Modern performance management systems (like ours!) have proven to reduce turnover significantly at low-cost.
+A modern performance management solution (like ours!) has proven to reduce turnover significantly at low-cost.
 If we assume that modern systems reduce turnover rate by 2% points, from 15% to 13%, in the previous scenario, we are looking at $112,000 saved every year.
 It's an extremely high-return investment.

 Last, but not least, employees' lost productivity.
 Employee productivity is not easy to calculate or analyze due to the complexities of businesses and people.
 At the simplest level, I think about performance management's impact on productivity in two ways:

 (i) Employees are more/less engaged and motivated ("I feel good because someone recognized my work.
 I am going to work harder and/or be more engaged!").

 (ii) Employees learn new skills from to be more effective in their roles ("My manager provided me with great feedback on how I can present better.
 I am going to apply these lessons next time").

 - Employee productivity is calculated as revenue per salesperson

 Employee productivity would be $100K of sales per salesperson.

 If we assume that modern performance management can help these salespeople be more motivated (e.g., go above and beyond for clients and up-sell 5%) and more skilled at sales (e.g., 5% increase in number of calls made per day), the impact is enormous.
 In this particular example, you would be looking at ($100K x 5% up-sell revenue) + ($100K x 5% calls made) = $10K increase in employee productivity, or 10%.
 That's awesome.